mikaelvesavuori/acmecorp-potted-plants-components/README.md

 ## Instructions

+- Install Storybook with `npx sb init -f`
-- Install with `npm install --force`
+- Install dependencies with `npm install --force`
 - Run Storybook with `npm start`
 - Create a `.env` file that contains values for `FIGMA_URL`, `FIGMA_TOKEN` and `CHROMATIC_TOKEN`